Professional Organizations' Codes of Ethics

 d) When accepting gifts, mental health counselors take into consideration the therapeutic relationship, motivation of giving, the counselor’s motivation for receiving or declining, cultural norms, and the value of the gift.

-Dr. Zur's note: Unlike the 2000 code the 2010 AMHCA code include the above, rather reasonable, mention of "gifts' in therapy.
+Dr. Zur's note: Unlike the 2000 code, the 2015 AMHCA codes include the above, rather reasonable, mention of "gifts" in therapy.

 Dr. Zur's note: It is important to remember that gifts by themselves, in most situations, do not constitute dual relationships.
-It is not clear why the reference to gifts is placed under the title of Dual Relationships.
-As was noted above we must also be aware whether the gifts are of substantial value or not is not always the most important aspect of the gift from a clinical or ethical point of view.
+It is not clear why the reference to gifts is placed under the section of Dual Relationships.
+As was noted above, we must also be aware that whether the gifts are of substantial value or not is not always the most important aspect of the gift from a clinical or ethical point of view.
+Arbitrarily, limiting the value of gifts to $25 does not make sense, as books, cakes, or other common appropriate gifts may easily exceed $25 in value.

 NCCs shall not accept gifts from clients except in cases when it is culturally appropriate or therapeutically relevant because of the potential confusion that may arise.
 NCCs shall consider the value of the gift and the effect on the therapeutic relationship when contemplating acceptance.
 This consideration shall be documented in the client's record.